johnsusek/justaddwater/README.md

 ## Prerequisites

-You should have this information ready:
+You should have this ready:

 * The `postgres` user's password (you may need to create one)
 * A 32 character randomly generated token, for JWT authentication
+* A subdomain pointing to this machine with an A record

 ## Installation

 * Run the shell commands in the install.sh file as `root`
+* Answer questions during SSL setup...
 * Run the sql in the install.sql file as `postgres`
 * Edit the `postgrest.conf` file and enter the postgres password and jwt token from the previous section
+* Edit the `nginx.conf` file and enter the subdomain where you are hosting this (e.g. api.example.com)

 ## Operation